-If you're concerned about student debt and committing to full-time study, there are many alternatives to university, including getting an entry-level job, further education courses, apprenticeships, other undergraduate qualifications and self-employment
+If you're concerned about student debt and committing to full-time study, there are many alternatives to university, including entry-level jobs, college courses, apprenticeships and self-employment

 These jobs don't usually require applicants to hold a relevant professional qualification and are available to both school and college leavers.
 Viewed as the entry-point into a specific vocation, some entry-level jobs don't even require applicants to have work experience in the field - as skills will often be developed through on-the-job training.